 Ready to Join Other Mark Twain Enthusiasts in True Twainiac Style?

 - Mark Twain Wild West Fest – Join us for the Mark Twain Wild West Fest in historic downtown Angels Camp the third Saturday of October.

 - Calaveras County Fair & Jumping Frog Jubilee – With roots as far back as 1893, join us for one of the longest running fairs in California.
 This family-friendly four-day event draws an average of 30,000 visitors from all over the world in order to commemorate the event that started it all: jumping frogs in Calaveras County!

-- Explore Angels Camp – Featuring the Frog Hop of Fame in downtown Angels Camp, cute historic buildings, restaurants, Mark Twain statues and murals sprinkled throughout the region, Twainiacs will not want to miss a chance to leisurely stroll the streets that led Mark Twain to find his true voice.
+- Explore Angels Camp – Featuring the Frog Hop of Fame in downtown Angels Camp, cute historic buildings, restaurants, Mark Twain statues and murals sprinkled throughout the region.